Navigating the Workplace as People of Color and Their Allies

 • Attending conferences

 What if you want to develop your leadership skills?
 Speak up!
 Take the lead on a project at work or volunteer to speak at the next presentation.
-You can pick up a million books on developing your leadership skills but you need to actually find the space and time to put it into practice.
+You can pick up a million books on developing your leadership skills but you need to find the space and time to put it into practice.

 Networking